invariant-labs/protocol/docs/docs/aleph_zero/installation.md

 slug: /aleph_zero/installation
 ---

-This section provides detailed instructions on how to install the Aleph Zero smart contract, including prerequisites and steps for setting up the development environment.
+This section provides detailed instructions on how to install the Invariant protocol smart contract on Aleph Zero, including prerequisites and steps for setting up the development environment.

 ## Prerequisites